Wildsong/docker-ArcGISWebAppBuilder/README.md

 Widgets are stored in the "client" side of WABDE then copied to "server" side into the apps folder when you create an app in WABDE.
-Normally any widgets you see in apps/ folders started life in widgets/.
+Normally any widgets you see in "apps" folders started life in the client "widgets" collection and they were copied during app creation.

 On first run, the container will copy the internal widgets folder into a fresh new Docker volume called wabde_widgets.

-Once that's happened then you can install third party widgets into it and they will be visible in the app builder.
+Once that's happened then you can install third party widgets into it and they will be available in the app builder.

 ### logs